-This Gingerbread Recipe Will Spice Up Your Cookie Game
+This Gingerbread Cookie Recipe Will Spice Up Your Holiday Game

-No holiday cookie lineup is complete without a few gingerbread creations, and no master holiday baker could go without a killer gingerbread house of some kind.
+No holiday cookie lineup is complete without a few gingerbread creations (like gingerbread sweaters), and no master holiday baker could go without a killer gingerbread house of some kind.
 But all these festive confections start with a solid, reliable recipe for gingerbread at their foundation.
 Scroll on to get started with the basics.

 - 3 cups all-purpose flour